xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Another option is to pick a value arbitrarily but deterministically.
 E.g., the **Last-Writer Wins (LWW) Register** tags each value with a wall-clock timestamp when it is set, then picks the value with the latest timestamp (breaking ties by user id).

-TODO: figure: Pushpin LWW + MVR.
+TODO: figure: Pixelpusher LWW + MVR.

 In general, you can define the getter using an arbitrary deterministic function of the set of values.
 Examples:
 - If the values are colors, you can average their RGB coordinates.
 That seems like fine behavior for pixels in a collaborative whiteboard.
 TODO: illustration